grahampaterson/image-rss/README.md

 - add to git __DONE__
 - If feed url is similar to existing url (trailing space, different url etc...) a new feed entry will be added but it will be unable to associate with any images because their urls already exist in the other feed. possible solution, just add duplicate url data but don't allow image duplicates of images with same feed_id __DONE__
 - Improve removing small images (move server side?)
 Run through all images in database and remove small ones periodically??
-- Run through subscriptions and delete all subscriptions that no longer have a user
+- Run through subscriptions and delete all subscriptions that no longer have a user periodically
 - Fix isotope
 - Update user cookie date on landing
 - create new cookie on landing if current cookie doesn't exist on the server __DONE__